MMosley502/LEGUP/Implementing-Puzzles.md

     }
 }
 ```
-Legup also supports saving partially complete proofs, and we extend `PuzzleExporter` to save the
+LEGUP also supports saving partially complete proofs, and we extend `PuzzleExporter` to save the
 current state of the board.
 ```java
 package edu.rpi.legup.puzzle.nurikabe;